hamid-nazar/budgetor/README.md

    ````

-2. Navigate to the project directory and then run the following commands:

-- cd Budgetor
-- mvn clean install
-- java -jar target/Budgetor-0.0.1-SNAPSHOT.jar
+5. Run the application: either `mvn spring-boot:run` or `jar target/[project-name]-0.0.1-SNAPSHOT.jar`

-- The API Endppoints owill be accessible at http://localhost:8000
+6. The API Endppoints will be accessible at http://localhost:8000

 ##### Use either a tool like Postman or a web browser to test different API Endpoints